 The transdisciplinary workplace research (TWR) network welcomes both academic and professional researchers to submit their abstracts for presentation at her bi-annual conferences on work environment research.
+Our conferences aim to bring together work environment researchers from all relevant disciplines, both from academia and from practice.

 Besides parallel sessions, the conferences also provide the opportunity to discuss further enhancement of the field in special sessions/workshops aimed at jointly identifying future roadmaps for related sub-themes.
 These sessions will provide the opportunity for participants to develop transdisciplinary, international research initiatives.
-Also, pre- and post-conference excursions are organised for participants to visit local innovative workplaces, and an attractive social program is available for further networking.
+Also, pre- and/or post-conference excursions are organised for participants to visit local innovative workplaces, and an attractive social program is available for further networking.

 TWR encourages both transdisciplinary and monodisciplinary workplace research that extends theories and/or improves practices.
 It can be fundamental scientific research or applied research.
 A list of possible topics that are likely to be discussed at TWR conferences includes, but is not limited to: